inmzhang/surface_code_quantum_computation/main.typ

     *$O(1)$* time.

-  - Logical init/meas in Y basis requires more complex circuits, which maps between the logical Y operator and the product of specific stabilizers, takes *$d/2$* time.@gidney2024inplace
+  - Logical init/meas in Y basis requires more complex circuits, which maps between the logical Y operator and the product of stabilizers, takes *$d/2$* time@gidney2024inplace.

   #colbreak()
   #figure(